johnpapa/vscode-angular-essentials/README.md

 [Path Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.path-intellisense) - Visual Studio Code plugin that autocompletes filenames.
 Hopefully, VS Code will bake this in at some point.
 Until then, this is a keeper.

-[Angular Emmet](https://marketplace.visualstudio.com/items?itemName=jakethashi.vscode-angular2-emmet) - Support zen-coding syntax for Angular 2 typescript files.
-Again, hopefully, VS Code will bake this in at some point.
-Until then, this is a keeper.

 [Angular Inline](https://marketplace.visualstudio.com/items?itemName=natewallace.angular2-inline) - Visual Studio Code language extension for javascript/typescript files that use Angular2.